This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Store leftover tuna salad in an airtight container in the refrigerator for 3-4 days.

-What Makes This Tuna Salad Healthy?
+Is Tuna Salad Healthy?

 This tuna salad is a healthy option.
 There is no oil or mayonnaise in this tuna salad!
 Also, we used tuna in water, not oil.
 This tuna salad contains many fresh vegetables, such as celery, carrots, and red bell peppers.